mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 38.1.3

-### Temple Attendance
+### Temple Worship

 Temples are holy places of worship in which essential ordinances are received and sacred covenants are made.
 To members of the Church, temples are houses of God.
-Because of this sacredness and the covenants made, only members of the Church with a current temple recommend may attend the temple.
+Because of this sacredness and the covenants made, only members of the Church with a current temple recommend may worship in the temple.
 Members may receive a temple recommend when they faithfully keep the required commandments and live the gospel of Jesus Christ.
 (See [chapter 26](/study/manual/general-handbook/26-temple-recommends?lang=eng).)

 38.1.4